Sales

 No hay anuncios

-Civil Protection assures that the wind episode forecast for Saturday in Catalonia is not "comparable" to Thursday's, but warns of the ongoing risk and urges people "not to let their guard down."
-This was stated to the media by the Deputy Director of Civil Protection Programs, Sergio Delgado, who indicated that no trees or structural elements are expected to fall on Saturday, which could pose a "life-threatening" risk to people.
-This second wind episode will occur during Carnival, when various celebrations and parades are planned.
-Although the Catalan government will not implement a general suspension of activities as it did on Thursday, Civil Protection believes that each municipality should "fine-tune" the conditions under which Carnival will be celebrated.
-"We have 24 hours to make adjustments that adapt to the reality of each municipality," Delgado pointed out, such as reinforcing the safety of the routes.
+The wind event forecast for Saturday in Catalonia is not "comparable" to Thursday's storm—which caused one death, 86 injuries, and extensive property damage—but there is still a risk, and the public is urged "not to let their guard down" and to adopt preventative and self-protective measures, as explained to the media by the deputy director.
+For now, no trees or structural elements are expected to fall on Saturday, which could pose a "life-threatening" risk to people, but this second wind event will occur during Carnival, when various celebrations and parades are planned.
+Although the government has agreed not to adopt restrictive mobility measures in anticipation of the second peak and will not implement a general suspension of activities as it did on Thursday, Civil Protection believes that each municipality will have to "fine-tune" the conditions under which Carnival will be celebrated.
+"We have 24 hours to make adjustments that adapt to the reality of each municipality," Delgado pointed out, such as reinforcing the safety of the parade routes.
+Friday's rain has already forced the cancellation of some celebrations, such as in Sant Feliu de Guíxols (Baix Empordà), where the City Council has decided to postpone it until next Friday, February 20, due to the difficulty in moving the floats – whose decorations would be damaged – and the coordination of ambulances and security measures.

 Cargando